-If a child brings in an item that is not suitable the class teacher will remove it and parents will be called in to come and collect it at the end of the day.
+If a child brings in an item that is not suitable, the class teacher will confiscate it and parents will be called in to come and collect it at the end of the day.
+In the first instance, a child will always be asked to surrender the item.
 Children who bring phones into school must take them to the front office/reception before school and are responsible for collecting them at the end of the day.